TomTom-Tom/Sign-2/README.txt

 Hello Grand Viper, similar to +R
 Gunflame vacuums on hit
-WT can grab during hitstun, allowing for extensions Fafnir no longer tumbles, but gives a slight knockup Bandit Bringer now tumbles, similar to AC
-236P in the air is now Bandit Bringer, similar to Strive 236K after Air Volcanic Viper HS is a new forcebreak, ground bounces for an extension
+WT can grab during hitstun, allowing for extensions Fafnir no longer tumbles, but wall bounces in corner Bandit Bringer now tumbles, similar to AC j.236P is now Bandit Bringer, similar to Strive j.236K after Air Volcanic Viper HS is a new forcebreak, ground bounces for an extension

 Leo Whitefang:
 Fdash has no collision, left right mixups
-[4]6S is a new short sonic boom
+[4]6S is a small sonic boom
-[4]6H is small sonic boom, has less frame advantage compared to 4[6]S [4]6D is heavy sonic boom
+[4]6H is medium sonic boom, has less frame advantage compared to 4[6]S [4]6D is heavy sonic boom
-[4]6D > 4D is a new forcebreak, used defensively to keep people at a range 236H in the air now knocks people up allowing for great oki
+[4]6D > 4D is a new forcebreak, used defensively to keep people at a range j.236H now knocks people up allowing for great oki

 Ky Kiske:
 New 6HS
+236K now floats, ground bounces on CH
-214D is now FB Greed Sever, similar to +R
+214D is now FB Greed Sever, similar to +R j.214D is now Stun Rays, similar to +R

 Millia Rage:
 New j.H
-Silent Force Knife is quite large
+Silent Force Knife is quite large j.214H removed

 ---------------------------